Autism in Adults

 Autism in adults

 Autism is a neurodevelopmental disability that lasts lifelong.
 It causes differences in communication, social skills and behavior and it shows up in many ways.
 The term autism spectrum disorder describes the full range of symptoms and behaviors, from mild to extreme.
 People have a wide range of challenges and strengths that can vary with age and over time.
+Learn more about autism testing in adults in Minnesota as well as some of the traits of autism in adults.

 In social situations, adults with autism can: